-It can be safely used in conjunction with other active ingredients, although use alongside niacinamide may render vitamin C less effective.
+It can be safely used with other active ingredients, although using alongside products containing niacinamide may make vitamin C less effective.

 Make sure to check your product’s use-by date.
 If the product has darkened or otherwise changed color, the vitamin C has likely oxidized.
 Although the product is still safe to use, it no longer carries the same benefits.

-Although irritation is unlikely, you should always do a patch test prior to full application.
+Although irritation is unlikely, you should always do a patch test before full application.
 This is the only way to determine how your skin will react to the serum.